Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/agentcore_app/cloud_mcp_server/README.md

 # Cloud MCP Server

-This component sets up an AWS Bedrock AgentCore Gateway that exposes insurance API operations as MCP tools using an OpenAPI specification.
+This component sets up an Amazon Bedrock AgentCore Gateway that exposes insurance API operations as MCP tools using an OpenAPI specification.

 ## Overview

 The Cloud MCP Server acts as a bridge between your LLM-powered agents and your insurance API.
-It leverages AWS Bedrock AgentCore Gateway to create a secure, managed MCP (Model Control Protocol) endpoint that agents can use to access insurance operations.
+It leverages Amazon Bedrock AgentCore Gateway to create a secure, managed MCP (Model Control Protocol) endpoint that agents can use to access insurance operations.

 ## Features

 - **OpenAPI Integration**: Automatically converts your API's OpenAPI specification into MCP tools
 - **OAuth Authentication**: Configures secure access with Amazon Cognito
 - **Environment-Based Configuration**: Uses environment variables for flexible deployment
-- **Gateway Management**: Creates and configures the AWS Bedrock AgentCore Gateway
+- **Gateway Management**: Creates and configures the Amazon Bedrock AgentCore Gateway

 ## Prerequisites